david-abell/JZCarpentryVT/README.md

 - To replace a poorly designed wordpress site.
 - Clean, mobile friendly design to drive business engagement.
 - Accessibility for A11y friendly design including use of screen reader.
-- limit use of frameworks and modules to master core HTML, CSS, and JS skills.

 ## Tools used